Page contents

 North Kerrier east

-This PCN has approximately 25,713 patients from the 2 GP practices within the PCN and covers the populations of:
+This PCN has approximately 25,294 people registered from the 2 GP practices within the PCN and covers the populations of:

 The clinical director for this PCN is Dr Tamsin Craze.